The Don Killuminati: The 7 Day Theory: Critical reception

+Legacy with rappers

-The emotion, anger and eerie nature showcased on the album has been admired by a large part of the hip-hop community, including other rappers.
+The emotion, anger, and eerie nature showcased on the album has been admired by a large part of the hip-hop community,including other rappers.
 "There are a lot of 2Pac records I like," said 50 Cent, "but this is consistent all the way through.
 You could put this on and clean your whole house."
-Rapper J. Cole named it one of his favorite albums of all time, he commented on the album saying, "Collectively, from 'Hail Mary' to 'Krazy' to 'Against All Odds,' it's deep.
+Rapper J. Cole named it his favorite album of all time, he commented on the album saying, "Collectively, from 'Hail Mary' to 'Krazy' to 'Against All Odds,' it's deep.
 This album gets better for me as time goes on.
 Me Against the World is like that too, but Makaveli is really the one where the older I get, the more of it I get.
 Every year that I get older, I hear this album differently.
 I know more about life, so I'm like, 'Oh shit, this is what he meant.'
 So Makaveli is super special."